Lloydie010/Marty-Gazebo/README.md

-# ROS C++ code for Go1 interfacing in simulation and physical implementation
+# ROS implementation Go1 interfacing in simulation and physical implementation and data

 ## Gazebo Vids